marcnol/pyHiM/docs/source/getting_started/configuration_file.md

-# pyHiM configuration file (`infoList.json`)
+# Configuration file `(infoList.json)`

-All configuration parameter of `pyHiM` are provided in a single configuration file called `infoList.json`.
+All configuration parameters for running `pyHiM` are provided in a single configuration file called `infoList.json`.

-To know what and how to modify in this configuration file for a specific module go to the [user guide section](../user_guide/fundamental.md) of this module.
+A detailed description of the configuration file and the analysis parameters can be found in the [user guide section](../user_guide/fundamental.md).

 You can find a global description of each parameter in the [reference guide](../reference/infoList_comprehension.md).